ShrivatsaSK/augmented_reality/README.md

 # augmented_reality
 interactive experience of a real-world environment enhanced by computer-generated perceptual information spatially registered to the user's environment using hand gestures

+Just click on the lilnk and start converting imagination to reality